ZupIT/beagle-docs/content/en/api/components/layout/screen/overview.md

 ## What is it?

-The Screen component is a Beagle element that helps the user to define the a screen view structure.
+The Screen component is a Beagle element that helps the user to define a screen view structure.
 In this component we define settings such as using *`safe areas`* or displaying a toolbar/navigation bar.

 All these functionalities are defined from attributes, which we list in the table below, defining the main characteristics of a Screen component.